 Even though your protagonist is, of course, the focus of your story, don’t be afraid to show the bad guy sometimes too.

-It can add to the excitement and anticipation when your readers are able to see the evil as it happens, rather than learning what happened when your characters hear about it.
+It can add to the excitement and anticipation when your readers can see the evil as it happens, rather than learning what happened when your characters hear about it.

-It also creates a bit of dramatic irony – when the readers know something the character doesn’t.
+It also creates a bit of dramatic irony – when the other readers feel they know something the main character doesn’t.

 One of the most effective ways to create a sense of urgency is to use time.
-Time that is running out, to be specific.
+The time that is running out, to be specific.
 Any sort of race against the clock will raise the tension higher than ever and create the adrenaline rush you’re looking for.

 This can be anything from a bomb that is set to explode in 24 hours, or a time limit imposed on an investigation before it will be shut down.

 I already talked about creating challenges and obstacles for your protagonist.
-It’s important that you don’t have any reservations.
+You mustn’t have any reservations.

 Don’t be afraid to make their lives miserable for a while.
 Do your worst.
-Have their best friends betray them.
+Have their best friends betrayed them?
 Let them be kidnapped.
 Kill their family.
 Take everything away from them.
 The bigger the fall, the sweeter the victory.

 Trust me, Your readers won’t hate you.
 Sure, they might be temporarily upset with you.